Microsoft 365 was released in Aug 2017 as

 - Microsoft 365 Apps for Enterprise (formally know as Office 365 ProPlus)

 - Microsoft 365 Enterprise E5

-Microsoft 365 Business includes Office 365 Business Premium.
+Microsoft 365 Business plans include the “old” Office 365 business.
 The Enterprise plans contain their Office 365 counterpart.
-So with Microsoft Enterprise E3 you get exactly the same apps and services as with Office 365 Enterprise E3 (with the addition of Windows 10 Enterprise and the security products of course)
+So with Microsoft Enterprise E3, you get exactly the same apps and services as with Office 365 Enterprise E3 (with the addition of Windows 10 Enterprise and the security products of course)